PX4/PX4-Devguide/en/tutorials/tuning_the_ecl_ekf.md

 ### Drag Specific Forces

 Multi-rotor platforms can take advantage of the relationship between airspeed and drag force along the X and Y body axes to estimate North/East components of wind velocity.
 This is enabled by setting bit position 5 in the [EKF2_AID_MASK](../advanced/parameter_reference.md#EKF2_AID_MASK) parameter to true.
-The relationship between airspeed and specific force \(IMU acceleration\) along the X and Y body axes is controlled by the the [EKF2_BCOEF_X](../advanced/parameter_reference.md#EKF2_BCOEF_X) and [EKF2_BCOEF_Y](../advanced/parameter_reference.md#EKF2_BCOEF_Y) parameters which set the ballistic coefficients for flight in the X and Y directions respectively..
+The relationship between airspeed and specific force \(IMU acceleration\) along the X and Y body axes is controlled by the [EKF2_BCOEF_X](../advanced/parameter_reference.md#EKF2_BCOEF_X) and [EKF2_BCOEF_Y](../advanced/parameter_reference.md#EKF2_BCOEF_Y) parameters which set the ballistic coefficients for flight in the X and Y directions respectively.
 The amount of specific force observation noise is set by the [EKF2_DRAG_NOISE](../advanced/parameter_reference.md#EKF2_DRAG_NOISE) parameter.

 ### Optical Flow